truefinder/SecureValue/README.md

 ## How to apply
 ### updated value to SecureVariable
-Heath point, Magic point, Speed, level, money, ... these are often variable, Then, apply SecureVariable
+Heath point, Magic point, Speed, level, money, ... these are often variables, Then, apply SecureVariable

 	// before